capitalism-sudo/pla-multi-checker/README.md

-# PLA Distortion Checker
+# PLA MMO Checker

-Flask application that displays information about Space-Time Distortions
+Flask application that displays information about MMOs from Jubilife Village

 All important code was created by [capitalism-sudo](https://github.com/capitalism-sudo) (distortion script) and [Lincoln-LM](https://github.com/Lincoln-LM) (PyNXReader, PLA-Live-Map).
 This is a thin gui on their work.